 |This page covers both the Pokémon Bank application and the PokéTransporter partner application.|

-Pokémon Bank is essentially Pokémon Box for the new generation of Pokémon games, except using a special Internet cloud-based storage.
-When used in conjunction with the PokéTransporter, Pokémon from the Generation V games, and later the Virtual Console releases of the Generation I games, could be transferred into the Bank and then ported to the 3DS games.
+Pokémon Bank is essentially Pokémon Box for Generations VI and VII, except using a special Internet cloud-based storage.
+When used in conjunction with the Poké Transporter, Pokémon from the Generation V games (and later the Virtual Console releases of the Generation I and II games) could be transferred into Bank and then ported to the 3DS games.
 With an active Pokémon HOME subscription, you can even transfer your Pokémon to the Switch entries!

-However, its long-anticipated (and perhaps quite poorly thought out) release date led to problems, as the Christmas 2013 season crippled Nintendo with a serious eShop server crash.
-Pokémon Bank was taken off the eShop in Japan mere hours after its release to avoid further problems.
+However, its long-anticipated (and perhaps quite poorly thought-out) release date led to problems, as the Christmas 2013 season crippled Nintendo with a serious eShop server crash.
+Bank was taken off the eShop in Japan mere hours after its release to avoid further problems.
 After being polished up in order to prevent another crisis, it returned to the Japanese eShop after nearly a month.
-A European release followed three weeks later, and finally the North American release came the following day.

 File: PokemonBank-sounddebug.zip (19.0 KB (75.6 KB extracted)) (info)

 Present in the root of the RomFS is a folder called sounddebug, containing two files: out.txt and out2.txt.
 Both files' contents consist of comma-delimited lists of numbers that appear to be arranged in triplets, due to the particular pattern in which the numbers increment (increase by one).
 Their precise use, besides likely being the output of some kind of debugging process, is unknown.